amichaelsen/amichaelsen.github.io/articles.md

 ![test](/assets/nullstellenfont_ANYA.png)

 For MATH 487: Algebraic Geometry at Williams College, taught by Ralph Morrison, Ben Logsdon and I created a font out of affine varieties, called Nullstellenfont.
-Our [article](/404) about it was published in the April 2020 edition of [Math Horizons](https://www.maa.org/press/periodicals/math-horizons).
+Our article about it will appear in the April 2020 edition of [Math Horizons](https://www.maa.org/press/periodicals/math-horizons).
 We also created code to convert a string of text to an affine variety and compute the defining equation.
 You can see an example [here](/assets/anya-nullstellenfont.pdf).
 You can also [make your own text](https://sites.google.com/williams.edu/nullstellenfont/) or check out the [code](https://github.com/bclogsdon/nullstellenfont).